Lists of earthquakes

 Earthquakes are caused by movements within the Earth's crust and uppermost mantle.
-They range from events too weak to be detectable except by sensitive instrumentation, to sudden and violent events lasting many minutes which have caused some of the greatest disasters in human history.
-Below, earthquakes are listed by period, region or country, year, magnitude, cost, fatalities and number of scientific studies.
+They range from weak events detectable only by seismometers, to sudden and violent events lasting many minutes which have caused some of the greatest disasters in human history.
+Below, earthquakes are listed by period, region or country, year, magnitude, cost, fatalities, and number of scientific studies.

+Deadliest earthquakes

+The following is a summary list of earthquakes with over approximately 100,000 deaths.
+The 893 Ardabil earthquake is most likely the same as the 893 Dvin earthquake, due to misreading of the Arabic word for Dvin, "Dabil" as "Ardabil".

+Deadliest earthquakes by year since 1920

+Strongest earthquakes by magnitude

+For those which occurred before the development and deployment of seismographs – starting around 1900 – magnitudes are estimated from historical reports of the extent and severity of damage.